Juventus always get it right when it matters - Pirlo

 The Bianconeri's previous attempt to claim all three trophies in the same season fell at the final hurdle in 2015, with Pirlo part of the side that suffered a 3-1 defeat against Barcelona in the Champions League showpiece in Berlin.

-Although the experienced midfielder now plies his trade at New York City, he will be cheering on Juve and believes they have proved their ability to come out on top at crucial moments this season.
+Although the experienced midfielder now plies his trade at New York City, many of his old team-mates remain in the Juve side and he is confident they can improve on their last showing at this stage.

-"We're here: Juve-Real, the Champions League final," Pirlo wrote in La Stampa.

-"I say 'we' because – even if I won't be on the pitch this time – I will be your number one fan.
-Today I play in New York so I'll watch once the game has started, but between keeping an eye on my phone and running home, I won't miss it.

-"And I am happy for Gigi [Gianluigi Buffon].
+"And I am happy for Gianluigi Buffon.
 He's been waiting a lifetime to lift this cup.
 I hope he wins it, after coming so close at other times.
 I say this as a friend and a former team-mate, someone who knows him well.
 He deserves it, it's the only thing he's missing.

 "I read that he could win the Ballon d'Or; he hasn't surprised me, not even in this extraordinary season, because when he truly believes in something and has that objective in his head, he'll do anything to reach it.